 Bridesmaids, with Kristen Wiig, Melissa McCarthy, Rose Bryne, and, was the female answer to The Hangover, where competition between a maid-of-honor and a bridesmaid causes chaos before a friend’s wedding.

-Thanks to the likes of comedians like Melissa McCarthy, Sandra Bullock, and Kristen Wiig, women have slightly moved into the comedy genre in movies where their characters purely bring on the laughs instead of the love.
-Other actresses like Reese Witherspoon and Julia Roberts have grown out of the 'American Sweethearts' image to take on more mature, complicated roles.
+Over the years, rom-coms have changed from the inside out.
+Thanks to the likes of comedians like Melissa McCarthy, Sandra Bullock, and Kristen Wiig, women have moved into the comedy genre where their characters purely bring on the laughs instead of the love.
+Meanwhile, other actresses like Reese Witherspoon and Julia Roberts have grown out of the 'American Sweethearts' image to take on more mature, complicated roles, and more up-and-coming actresses strive for complex roles in indies and dramas than the typical boy-meets-girl route in young adult.

-Romantic movies, or rom-coms, haven’t necessarily gone anywhere – just that the ones we're used to are on a break.
-To have any sort of comeback at all, the genre might have to become smarter, well-rounded, and inclusive.
+In asking myself where did the rom-com genre go, I also have to ask how it has changed.
+It hasn’t necessarily gone anywhere – just that the ones we're used to are on a break.
+To have any sort of comeback at all, the genre has to become smarter, well-rounded, and inclusive.

 What do you guys think?
 Do you miss rom-coms?
 Let me know in the comments below!